 - Cutting down on alcohol consumption

-- Increasing the intake of fresh fruits and veggies, high-fiber and whole-grain foods, low-fat dairy products
+- Increasing the intake of fresh fruits and veggies, high-fibre and whole-grain foods, low-fat dairy products

 - Keeping a check on body weight

-Doctors generally also recommend a ‘DASH – Dietary Approaches to Stop Hypertension’ diet for people suffering from high blood pressure which adheres to the above lifestyle adjustments.
+Doctors generally also recommend a ‘DASH – Dietary Approaches to Stop Hypertension diet for high blood pressure patients who adhere to the above lifestyle adjustments.

-- Be prudent and cautious while arising from a lying down and sitting position
+- Be prudent and cautious while arising from lying down and sitting position.

 - To avoid periods of dizziness, try eating light and smaller meals at regular intervals and evade any strenuous activities immediately t eating.

 - Consult a doctor on the usage of elastic stockings that cover your calf and thigh area.
 This may help in restricting the blood flow to the lower part of the body thereby keeping more blood in the upper part.